Search This Blog

 Playing Away against a Home Team

-Arrive early to take practice at right angles to the direction of play in the competition, in order to get a feel for the weight needed to deliver to short and long jacks.
+Arrive early to take practice at right angles to the direction of play in the competition to get a feel for the weight needed to deliver bowls to both short and long jacks.
 Know in advance the tournament director’s ruling about practice ends before starting play.
 If within the house rules, insist upon the two practice ends.
-You are unfamiliar both with the speed of the greens and which is the narrow and which the wide side for your draw shots.
+You will be unfamiliar both with the speed of the greens and which is the narrow and which the wide side for your draw shots.
 Your opponents know this.
 You could fall quickly and irrevocably behind if you don’t use every opportunity to learn quickly in practice.

 Playing at Home Against a Visiting Team